Towards Measuring the Traceability of Cryptocurrencies: Evaluation

 \subsection{Discussion}

-Generally, we can observe many different fungibility characteristics in the studied cryptocurrency networks.
+Generally, we can observe many different untraceability characteristics in the studied cryptocurrency networks.
 Some of the results are largely unsurprising, such as the relatively low mean expected number of steps in account-based currencies, as account balances can quickly absorb random walks.
-Similarly, a significant fungibility variance in Zcash is expected, as different kinds of transactions exhibit different fungibility characteristics.
+Similarly, a significant untraceability variance in Zcash is expected, as the two different kinds of Zcash addresses (i.e., shielded and transparent) exhibit significantly different untraceability characteristics.

-On the other hand, the low mean and median fungibility of Zcash is surprising, as un-shielded transactions use the same UTXO technology as Bitcoin.
-We observe significant differences between DAI and USD Coin, which use virtually identical technology.
+On the other hand, the low mean and median untraceability of Zcash is surprising, as un-shielded transactions use the same UTXO technology as Bitcoin.
+We observe significant differences between DAI and USD Coin, which use virtually identical technology, i.e., the ERC-20 token standard.
 These statistics are affected by the number of transactions included in the one-week interval, as more transactions provide more mixing capability.
-Still, the differences lead us to believe that typical real-world usage of the systems also heavily affects observed fungibility besides technological choices.
-This is especially pronounced when observing that USDC has the largest median fungibility ($4.10$) and comparable mean fungibility to Ethereum, even though both are account-based systems, and the latter saw more than $25$ times as much transaction activity over $20$ times as many nodes in the studied interval.
+Still, the differences lead us to believe that typical real-world usage of the systems also heavily affects observed untraceability besides technological choices.
+This is especially pronounced when observing that USDC has the largest median untraceability ($4.10$ bits) and comparable mean untraceability to Ethereum, even though both are account-based systems, and the latter saw more than $25$ times as much transaction activity over $20$ times as many nodes in the studied one-week time interval.

-The two main cryptocurrency networks, Bitcoin and Ethereum, achieved comparable mean and median fungibility scores, but Bitcoin ultimately achieved a higher score in both.
-The similarity is remarkable since their technological choices result in different transaction graph structures, most evident when measuring the expected number of steps till absorption, see also Figure~\ref{fig:expectedStepsbyEntropyScatterPlot}.
+The two main cryptocurrency networks, Bitcoin and Ethereum, achieved comparable mean and median untraceability scores, but Bitcoin ultimately achieved a higher score in both.
+The similarity is remarkable since their technological choices result in different transaction graph structures, most evident when measuring the expected number of steps till absorption; see also~\Cref{fig:expectedStepsbyEntropyScatterPlot}.